Garylene (Gage) Javier

 Overview

-Gage Javier (CIPP/US) is an associate in the Washington, D.C. office of Crowell & Moring and a member of the Privacy and Cybersecurity Group, where she practices at the intersection of law, business, and technology.
+Gage Javier (CIPP/US) is a counsel in the Washington, D.C. office of Crowell & Moring and a member of the Privacy and Cybersecurity Group, where she practices at the intersection of law, business, and technology.
 A Certified Information Privacy Professional (CIPP/US) with a business and scientific background, she provides strategic legal and business solutions for sophisticated entities, including tech and government contracts clients, in matters associated with incident response, privacy and cybersecurity regulatory compliance, and technology-related litigation.

 Career & Education